Crimson-Genesis/HousePred_copy/README.md

 - Clean and responsive web interface
 - House price prediction using a trained ML model
-- Based on London housing market data
+- Based on India housing market data
 - HTML templates for `home` and `predict` pages
 - Static assets (e.g. images) for UI enhancement